 Of course, not everyone wants to spend that much on a tripod.
 The entry level VEO 2 204AB sits at $109, meaning Vanguard really does offer something for every price point.
-Plus you can use the exclusive Finding the Universe discount code for 20% off everything in the Vanguard US store – just use code FindingTheUniverse at checkout.
+Plus you can use the exclusive Finding the Universe discount code for 20% off everything in the Vanguard US store – just use code FindingTheUniverse (FindingTheUniverseUK in the Vanguard UK store) at checkout.

 And the bags?

 Along with the new tripods, Vanguard has updated their range of VEO bags, which are small bags designed to complement the tripods.
 They have clips and compartments where you can put the tripods, as well as room for a small DSLR or mirrorless system.